reliablyhq/documentation/docs/guides/slo/live-reporting/index.md

 new metrics and update the displayed report on your terminal every 3 seconds.

 You can have this running while you make changes to your system.
-If your updates impact your SLO's, this will be reflected in the displayed report in near real-time.
+If your updates impact your SLOs, this will be reflected in the displayed report in near real-time.

-To monitor your SLO's live via the terminal, add the `--watch / -w` flag.
+To monitor your SLOs live via the terminal, add the `--watch / -w` flag.

 ```
 $ reliably slo report --watch